unchartedsoftware/aperture-tiles/docs/src/docs/development/quickstart/readme.md

 To edit the map properties for your project:

-1. Open the app.js file in the root directory of the extracted Tile Quick Start template.
+1. Open the **app.js** file in the the extracted Tile Quick Start template.
-2. Edit the serverLayer to pass in the name given to the directory (file system directory or HBase table name) to which your Avro tiles were generated.
+2. Edit the *serverLayer* to pass in the name given to the directory (file system directory or HBase table name) to which your Avro tiles were generated.
 For the Julia set example, this should be *julia.x.y.v*.
 3. Save the file.

 For information on additional map properties you can specify, see the Maps section of the [Configuration](../configuration/#maps) topic, which describes how to configure settings such as boundaries and axes.